Wilferd/notpiazzasite/weekly reports/reports/weeklymanagementreport2.markdown

 # Accomplishments
 - Finished making dark/light mode themes with a toggle button to select which is active.
 (Lucas)
 - Created a rich text editor for the frontend.
 (Lucas)
-- Dockerized the backend (Ryan)
-- Created backend project and repo (Ryan)
+- Created new backend project and repo.
+(Ryan)
+- Dockerized the backend.
+(Ryan)
-- Research authentication library for logins (Mark)
+- Research authentication library for logins.
+(Mark)
-- Integrated the mock API (Kaden)
+- Set up the mock API and added data to it.
+(Kaden)
-- Added all of the data and set up the mock API (Kaden)
+- Integrated the mock API into the frontend.
+(Kaden)

 # Goals & Priorities
 ### Short Term
 - Make updates to the design document and turn in on Canvas.
-(Mark due 9/9)
+(Mark, Lucas due 9/9)
-- Integrate the backend.
+- Add the actual database endpoints to the frontend so can switch between those and the mock ones.
 (Kaden due 9/6)
-- Connect the rich text editor to the backend.
+- Style comments to look like our mock-up ones.
 (Lucas due 9/9)
 - Improve the styling of the post list.
 (Kaden due 9/9)
-- Improve parent replies in API (Ryan due 9/6)
+- Improve parent replies for comments in the API.
+(Ryan due 9/6)
+- Create a better mock-up of the admin and professor pages on Figma.
+(Kaden due 9/9)
-- Add authentication/login page (Mark due 9/6)
+- Add authentication/login page.
+(Mark due 9/6)
-- Rename the swagger objects (Ryan due 9/6)
+- Rename the Swagger objects.
+(Ryan due 9/6)

 ### Long Term
-- Implement a way to mark a post a read or unread (Team due 9/15)
+- Implement (on backend and frontend) a way for users' to mark posts as read or unread, flagged or unflagged, and upvoted or not.
+(Whole team due 9/16)
-- Figma mock-up of admin page (Kaden due 9/9)
-- Style comments.
-(Lucas due 9/9)
-- Create an admin page so an admin can change users' roles.
-(Mark due 9/11)
+- Create the admin page so an admin can change users' roles.
+(Mark, Kaden due 9/16)
 - Implement a course page for professors to create/delete courses, manage TAs, and modify category tags for posts.
-(Kaden,Mark,Lucas due 9/16)
+(Kaden,Lucas due 9/16)
 - Improve security of the backend, protecting data from users who shouldn't be able to access it.
-(Mark, Ryan due 9/15)
+(Mark, Ryan due 9/30 but will continue as we add to API through semester)
+- Connect the rich text editor's image-handling to the backend and retrieve it correctly back on the frotend.
+(Lucas,Ryan due 9/30)

 # Needs
 - N/A